altunidev/SteamVR-Controller/docs/layout-ideas.md

   - https://grabcad.com/library/oculus-quest-2-right-controller-fixed-simplified-1

 # Minimalist Motion Controller
-- For Beatsaber and other games where buttons aren’t as important
+For Beatsaber and other games where buttons aren’t as important

+- Focused simply on very accurate and low-latency positional and rotational tracking
 - Only has trigger and system button

 # Individual Finger Controller